Sweden Southern Sweden

 Sofiero Castle and Flower Park as seen from the entrance

-Sofiero Castle and Flower Park is one of Helsingborg’s most unique attractions.
+Sofiero Castle and Flower Park is one of the most unique things to see in Helsingborg.

-There are typically both free and paid exhibitions.
+There are usually both free and paid exhibitions, depending on when you visit.

-Dunker’s Culture House was designed by the Danish architect Kim Utzon (son of Jørn Utzon who designed the Sydney Opera House) and the architecture definitely stands out from the surrounding square-shaped buildings.
+Dunkers was designed by the Danish architect Kim Utzon, son of Jørn Utzon, who designed the famous Sydney Opera House.

 Dunkers Culture House